aman-tiwari-05/Exam-simulator/README.md

 # Exam-simulator
-This is demo file with one subject with  two topics namely quiz and quiz1 You have to enter subject1 as input for subject and either quiz or quiz1 for topic
+This is demo file with one subject Science with  two topics namely Physics and Chemistry You have to enter Science as input for subject and either Physics or Chemistry for topic